symblai/symbl-docs/streamingapi/code-snippets/start-and-stop-streaming-api-connection.md

 </Tabs>

 :::info Termination due to elongated silence
-If a meeting is silent for more than 30 minutes, it will be automatically terminated.
+If the meeting is silent for more than 30 minutes, it will be automatically terminated.
 The charges towards the silent minutes apply.
 :::